 For the target audience, there are a few standard options but you can also create your own based on a number of criteria.
 In this example, we chose All (Men and Women), Aged between 27 and 55 who are located in Dursley and surrounding towns within a 50-mile radius.

 You can also enable the Facebook pixel which will add pixel code to your website.
 It enables you to “measure the effectiveness of your advertising by understanding the actions people take on your website” (source: Facebook).
-The pixel provides data that will show conversions, visitor activity and build audiences for ad targeting.
+The pixel provides data that will show conversions, and visitor activity and build audiences for ad targeting.

 Recommended: ‘Create And Install a Facebook Pixel’